What is contact leukoderma?

 Methylphenidate patches (used to treat attention-deficit/hyperactivity disorder) may rarely cause permanent loss of skin colour at the site of application.

-In addition it has been reported with cultural practices, particularly in India, related to the use of alta, an azo dye painted on the feet.
+Also, it has been reported with cultural practices, particularly in India, related to the use of alta, an azo dye painted on the feet.
 The specific azo dye identified in alta was solvent yellow 3.
 Contact leukoderma has also been reported in Asian women with an adhesive bindi, the coloured spot applied to the forehead.
 The chemical associated with bindi leukoderma is PTBP in the adhesive.

 What are the clinical features of contact leukoderma?

-Contact leukoderma presents as a white patch(es) of skin, initially at the site(s) of application but can spread beyond the area of known contact in approximately one quarter of patients.
-A single lesion occurs in approximately one third of patients; multiple patches are more common.
+Contact leukoderma presents as a white patch(es) of skin, initially at the site(s) of application but can spread beyond the area of known contact in approximately one-quarter of patients.
+A single lesion occurs in approximately one-third of patients; multiple patches are more common.